iankorf/mcb185_homework/README.md

 mcb185_homework
 ===============

-Nothing to see here, move along.
+Nothing to see here, move along now.